pnjorge/GridHopperTac/README.md

 - UTC and Local time display
 - Real-time GPS positioning
 - Autonomous operation, with no internet access required
-- Independant operation, without the need of a cellphone
+- Independent operation, without the need of a cellphone

 ## Status